b1u3b3rrys/sway-dotfiles/README.md

 ```
 ### **And everything should be done!**

-also can you give star on this repo pls 🥺
+also can you leave star on this repo pls 🥺